 Whether you've just got a new body mod, or you're thinking about getting one, you might be wondering: How long should a piercing be sore?
 It's a simple enough question, but the answer isn't quite as straight forward.
-There are so many different types of piercings from the classic ear lobe, to the belly-button, to the tongue; not to mention all the other "naughty" ones like playful nipple piercings.
+There are so many different types of piercings from the classic ear lobe, to the belly-button, to the tongue, to the cartilage piercing; not to mention all the other "naughty" ones like playful nipple piercings.
 As different body parts contain an array of flesh thicknesses, it's easy to see how one freshly pierced anatomical area might feel more sore than another.
 However, when you take into account the fact that humans have differing pain thresholds, it all gets a tad confusing — how can one person's pain be directly compared to another?
 Some hardcore folks suffer migraines continuously, some women have given birth, and others have never broken a bone in their body.
 Everyone's experience of pain varies.

 Of course, I'm no piercing expert — having had just one ear pierced as a kid due to my wimpish demeanour, then both earlobes pierced again in my teens, only for them to frustratingly heal up — I'm definitely not the ideal person to be asking about piercings.
 So, I spoke with TJ Cantwell, a professional piercer from Studio 28, to get the low down on how long a new piercing should be sore for.
 Because nobody wants an infection, so it's best to arm yourself with knowledge and act swiftly.